javaria-2b/Notewave/README.md

 ### 🌙 Beautiful Experience
 - **Dark & Light Themes**: Choose the visual experience that suits your style
 - **Responsive Design**: Perfect experience on any device
-- **Customizable Interface**: Make NoteWave yours with personalization options
+- **Customizable Interface**: Make Note0 yours with personalization options

 ## 🚀 Getting Started